atrettel/windbag/design.md

           easily.
 This project involves arrays primarily, so Fortran seems more appropriate here.

     - The code MUST use a simple Makefile for compilation.
+Compilation MUST NOT require the user to specify any environment variables.

+    - The code MUST NOT use any preprocessor.

     - The same executable SHOULD be used for all cases.
-There SHOULD be no need to recompile the code at all for different cases or studies.
+There SHOULD be no need to recompile the code at all for different "cases" (types of simulations).
+The same executable SHOULD be used for pre-processing, time advancement, and post-processing (excluding visualization).

-        - Similarly, The code MUST NOT use any preprocessor.
+    - The code MUST accept a single command line argument, the input file.
+The filename for the input file MUST NOT be hard coded.
+The code MUST use case names (labels) to organize the data rather than separate directories.
+These practices allow for better data organization, especially when different cases merely change a single parameter like the Mach or Reynolds number or some aspect of the grid.
+These practices also allow for the same executable to be used for all cases.

     - The code MUST only use MPI for parallelization.